jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 Next, you'll set up your watch as a _reverse equatorial sundial_ and pivot your body till the sundial reads the correct time.
-When it does, you'll know which direction you're facing because a sundial only reads the correct time when it's facing the direction that it's designed for.
+When it does, you'll know which direction you're facing because a sundial only reads the correct time when it's facing the direction that it's calibrated for.
 Whereas sundials are usually pointed in the proper direction and then used to determine the current time, they work equally well in reverse.